 At Swedish Match, our businesses are driven locally as is the Human Resources function (HR).
 We have a decentralized HR organization due to the fact that regulations and societal context vary between countries.
 Many initiatives are taken each year to ensure that we create and maintain an inclusive work environment.
 For example, we provide access to ongoing training, gender equality programs, equal pay analyses and equal employment opportunity efforts.
 Through the HR Council we are creating common ground within the Group.
-The primary focus is on exchanging ideas and knowledge and understanding the different starting points.
+The primary focus is on exchanging ideas and knowledge.
 We have increased our focus on diversity with particular focus on both gender and cultural background during the past year.
+Employee well-being is tracked regularly through a global employee opinion survey, which includes parameters on discrimination.